eerii/strawbevy-jam/README.md

-# working title 🌸
+# we don't talk about remie 🌸

-(working title) is a conversation between two friends that haven't seen eachother for two years. join remie and nico as they discover what has changed, in a cards-against-humanity meets interactive novel game.
+**we don't talk about remie** is a conversation between two friends that haven't seen eachother for two years. join remie and nico as they discover what has changed, in a cards-against-humanity meets interactive novel game.

 choose your words carefully, since they can have unexpected side effects.